 UNU-MERIT and its School of Governance invite applications for PhD Programme on Innovation, Economics and Governance for Development (IEGD).
 These courses are taught in Maastricht and spread across two semesters.
 Taught entirely in English, this is an annual Maastricht-based programme which starts on 1 September.
 At the end of the programme, the doctoral degree is awarded by Maastricht University upon successful defence of the thesis.
 The application deadline is 15 February 2016.

-Study Subject(s): award is awarded for studying Innovation, Economics and Governance for Development (IEGD).
+Study Subject(s): Scholarship is awarded for studying Innovation, Economics and Governance for Development (IEGD).

-Course Level: award is available for pursuing PhD program.
+Course Level: Scholarship is available for pursuing PhD program.

 Scholarship Provider: United Nations University (UNU)-MERIT and its School of Governance